The AirPods Max is $150 Off

-Apple’s premium headphones drop to an even more amazing price point in today’s deal.
-The AirPods Max is down to just $399 from its original price of $549 on Amazon.
+Apple’s premium headphones may be long in the tooth, but they still produce an amazing sound and excellent comfort.
+Today, the AirPods Max is down to just $399 from its original price of $550 on Amazon.

 |Preview